Spoiler-Free Review of “Black Phone 2” in Theaters: A Chilling Sequel

 So am I in or out?

-I hope you enjoyed the review and feel free to post your own thoughts and theories on Subject (2023) in the comments section below.
+I hope you enjoyed the review and feel free to post your own thoughts and theories on House of Spoils in the comments section below.
 Thanks so much for reading and happy viewing!

 Best,